Ford Fiesta ST review

 And as with the standard Fiesta, there's plenty of useful storage of odds and ends, including a large glovebox, deep door bins and numerous cupholders.
 The front seats are set nice and low and are very comfortable, but the firm ride does take the edge off comfort slightly, though.

-With a 290-litre boot, the ST has the biggest luggage space of the three cars in the test, and while the rear seats don’t lie fully flat, when they’re folded you get 974 litres.
+With a 290-litre boot, the ST has a practical load space, and while the rear seats don’t lie fully flat, when they’re folded you get 974 litres.
+Opt for a space-saver spare wheel and boot space with the seats up decreases to 276 litres.
 There’s plenty of storage options around the cabin, too.

 Engine noise is well suppressed at 70mph, too, making it a comfortable car to drive longer distances.
 However, the addition of a larger engine and six-speed gearbox has increased the Ford's turning circle, so it can be hard work in crowded car parks.

 Like any performance car, the harder you drive, the greater your motoring expenses will be.
 Ford claims 47.9mpg for the Fiesta ST, but this will soon plummet once you hit your favourite back road, or take the car on track.